I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 What to do if you can’t enter the BIOS

-Often there are problems when you do not get to log in.
+Often there are problems when you can’t log into the system.
 This can be caused by several reasons:

-• Wrong key or combination of keys selected for login.
-Check again that the laptop model and version match.
-You need to try other options, combinations.
+• The wrong key or combination of keys was selected for entry.
+Double-check your laptop model and version.
+It is necessary to try other options and combinations.

 • The OS boot started before the required key was pressed.
-You have to press it faster.
+It's worth pressing it faster.

-Video how to enter bios on windows 8
+Video on how to enter bios on windows 8

-1. Open the "Settings" section, which is located at the bottom in the right side menu.
+1. Open the “Settings” section, which is located below in the right side menu.

-2. At the bottom we find the button "Change PC settings".
+2. At the bottom we find the “Change computer settings” button.

-4. We select items in the menu: Diagnostics - Advanced options - Firmware settings.
+4. Select items in the menu: Diagnostics – Additional parameters – Firmware parameters.
 After the transitions, a button will appear on the screen to restart the PC.
-Click on it to enter BIOS.
+Click on it to enter the BIOS.

-5. After the reboot, bios opens, then you need to go through the menu items.
-To see the procedure for entering the BIOS and the steps to reinstall the operating system, watch the video with a detailed explanation and screen capture:
+5. After the reboot, the bios opens, then you need to go through the menu items.
+To see the procedure for entering the BIOS and the steps to reinstall the operating system, watch the video with a detailed explanation and screenshot:

-For fine tuning The computer has a so-called BIOS (BIOS).
-It controls turning on the computer, allows you to change some of its settings even before the operating system boots, and chooses which disk to boot from.
-Those. when the computer turns on, it immediately looks at its settings in BIOS.
+For fine tuning There is a so-called BIOS on your computer.
+It controls how the computer turns on, allows you to change some of its settings before the operating system boots, and selects which disk to boot from.
+Those.
+When the computer turns on, it immediately looks at its settings in the BIOS.

-In this article I will show you how to enter bios on different computers and laptops.
-There are many of them, but the logic is about the same.
-For a better understanding, there will be several videos where I show everything with real examples.
+In this article I will show you how to enter BIOS on different computers and laptops.
+There are many of them, but the logic is approximately the same.
+For a better understanding, there will be several videos where I show everything using real examples.

 I made several videos for you from different computers.
-If you watch all the videos, but your computer or laptop turns out to be a little different, then do not despair.
+If you watch the whole video, but it turns out a little wrong on your computer or laptop, then don’t despair.
 Using the information received, you can easily figure out how to enter the BIOS.
 There are three main types of BIOS: Award (Phoenix-Award), AMI (American Megatrends) and UEFI.
-Award bios mostly come with blue windows, AMI with gray-blue windows, and UEFI with a beautiful graphical interface.
+Award BIOSes mainly come with blue windows, AMIs with gray-blue windows, and UEFI with a beautiful graphical interface.

-In order to enter the BIOS, you need to press one button or, in rare cases, a combination of buttons when starting the computer.
+In order to enter the BIOS, you need to press one button or, in rare cases, a combination of buttons when the computer starts.
 The whole question is WHEN and WHAT to press.
-Please note that as soon as the computer is turned on, a certain one is displayed on a black background and it is suggested to press one or more keys at the bottom or in the middle of the screen.
-One of them is the BIOS entry.
+Please note that as soon as the computer turns on, a certain icon is displayed on a black background and at the bottom or middle of the screen you are asked to press one or more keys.
+One of them is entering the BIOS.

-For Award, this is usually the Delete (Del) key, and for AMI, it is the F2 or F10 key.
-At the bottom of the screen, something like this "Press Del to enter Setup" will be written.
+For Award this is usually the Delete (Del) key, and for AMI it is the F2 or F10 key.
+At the bottom of the screen it will say something like this “Press Del to enter Setup”.
 Setup is the same as BIOS.
-There are also buttons: F1, F3, F10 (Hewlett Packard), F12, Esc and combinations: "Ctrl + Alt + Esc", "Ctrl + Alt + Ins".
+There are also buttons: F1, F3, F10 (Hewlett Packard), F12, Esc and combinations: “Ctrl+Alt+Esc”, “Ctrl+Alt+Ins”.

-You need to press it quickly and several times (just in case), otherwise the computer will continue to boot further and will not enter SETUP.
-If you didn’t have time, then just restart your computer using the “Reset” button on system unit or using the key combination "Ctrl+Alt+Del".
-And if you do not have time to read the information, then click on the "Pause" button.
+You must press quickly and several times (just in case), otherwise the computer will continue to boot and will not enter SETUP.
+If you don’t have time, just restart your computer using the “Reset” button on system unit or using the key combination “Ctrl+Alt+Del”.
+And if you don’t have time to read the information, then click on the “Pause” button.

-If, when you turn on the computer, there is a screen saver in full screen, and nothing is visible behind it, then try pressing the "ESC" key to hide the splash screen and read the information from the screen on how to enter the BIOS.
-Also, which button to press can be found in the manual for the motherboard of a computer or laptop.
-It also happens that, then study the indicated articles.
+If, when you turn on the computer, the screen saver fills the entire screen, but nothing is visible behind it, then try pressing the “ESC” key to hide the screen saver and read the information from the screen on how to enter the BIOS.
+Also, which button to press can be found in the manual for the motherboard of your computer or laptop.
+It also happens that, then study these articles.

 How to enter BIOS on different computers and laptops

-The example shows that a computer with Award BIOS version 6.00PG, and at the bottom it is suggested to press the "Del" and "F9" buttons.
+The example shows that the computer has Award BIOS version 6.00PG, and at the bottom you are asked to press the “Del” and “F9” buttons.
 In this case, the “Del” button is used to enter SETUP, and “F9” brings up a menu for selecting boot device.
-The BIOS itself might look like this:
+The BIOS itself may look like this:

-Watch the video on how to enter the BIOS Award, as well as set the boot device:
+Watch the video on how to log in BIOS Award, and also set the boot device:

-No version information is written, but it is clear that you need to click in order to go there.
-Watch the video for this example:
+No information about the version is written, but it is clear that you need to click in order to go there.
+Watch a video with this example:

-But in this picture you can see that the computer is running BIOS "AMI" and the usual "Delete" key is used to enter:
+But in this picture you can see that the computer is controlled by the “AMI” BIOS and the usual “Delete” key is used to enter:

 And the BIOS “AMI” itself in all cases looks something like this:

-Watch the video on how to enter BIOS on a laptop with "AMI", for example ASUS Eee PC:
+Watch the video on how to enter BIOS on a laptop with “AMI”, using an example ASUS Eee PC:

-In fact, the procedure for entering SETUP on computers and laptops is no different, because everything depends only on the version of the BIOS used.
+In fact, the procedure for logging into SETUP on computers and laptops is no different, because everything depends only on the version of the BIOS used.

-Recently, more and more often you can find computers with UEFI.
+Recently, you can increasingly see computers with UEFI.
 But this is not even a BIOS in the usual sense, but a small operating system that is compatible with the BIOS and performs its functions.
-It can be with a graphical interface, or it can be in plain text mode.
-Entering there is also not difficult, for example, using the "Del" button
+It can be with a graphical interface, or it can be in regular text mode.
+Entering there is also not difficult, for example using the “Del” button

 In general, I think you understand the logic of entering different BIOSes, because there is nothing complicated here.
-In 90% of cases, SETUP includes .
-Well, if for some reason you can’t do this, then refer to the instructions for your motherboard or search the Internet for the name of the computer or laptop model.
+In 90% of cases, SETUP includes to .
+Well, if for some reason you cannot do this, then refer to the instructions for your motherboard or search the Internet by the name of the computer or laptop model.

-My BIOS asks for a password, how can I reset it?
+My BIOS is asking for a password, how do I reset it?

-If someone has set a password before you, then when you enter the BIOS, this same password will need to be entered.
-On laptops, the password reset process is a rather non-trivial task, and for each specific model need to look for information.
-But with computers, everything is much simpler, so how to reset bios password You can use a special jumper, which is on almost any motherboard.
-This jumper is called "Clear CMOS" and can be found next to the battery:
+If someone set a password before you, then when entering the BIOS you will need to enter this same password.
+On laptops, the process of resetting a password is quite a non-trivial task and for each specific model need to look for information.
+But with computers everything is much simpler, so how to reset BIOS password you can use a special jumper, which is found on almost any motherboard.
+This jumper is called “Clear CMOS” and you can find it next to the battery:

-There are three pins on the board, two of which have a jumper.
-Usually it is enough just to rearrange it to the other two contacts for 10 seconds, and then back.
+There are three contacts on the board, two of which have a jumper.
+Usually it’s enough just to move it to the other two contacts for 10 seconds, and then back.
 Before doing this, you need to unplug the power cable from the computer.
-If the password has not been reset or there is no jumper at all, then additionally remove the battery from the motherboard for a few minutes:
+If the password is not reset or there is no jumper at all, then additionally remove the battery from the motherboard for a few minutes:

-The BIOS password should be reset, however, like all its settings.
-Keep this in mind, because. settings can significantly affect the overall .
+The BIOS password should be reset, as well as all its settings.
+Please take this into account, because... settings can significantly affect the overall .

-These are the pies, ask in the comments if something is not clear.
+These are the pies, ask in the comments if anything is unclear.

 Good day, dear blog visitors.
-Today we will talk about.
-If earlier, in order to get into Bios, it was necessary to press just one key and it didn’t matter what operating system was installed, now everything is not so simple.
-More about everything…
+Today we will talk about...
+If earlier, to get into Bios, you had to press just one key, and it didn’t matter what operating system was installed, but now everything is not so simple.
+More details about everything...

-BIOS- (Basic Input / Output System) - the basic input-output system responsible for preparing the computer to start the operating system.
+BIOS— (Basic Input/Output System) — the basic input/output system responsible for preparing the computer to launch the operating system.

-In other words, this is a small amount of firmware written to a chip on the motherboard.
-The very first and main processes on the computer, when turned on, take place here.
-They are responsible for the interaction of hardware devices in the computer.
-First of all, when the system boots, the BIOS checks the operability of all devices, and also starts the operating system from the source specified ( HDD, flash drive, CD\DVD drive).
-The BIOS also shows the temperature of the components: the motherboard and the processor.
+In other words, it is a small amount of firmware written into a chip on the motherboard.
+The very first and main processes on the computer when turned on occur here.
+They are responsible for the interaction of hardware devices in a computer.
+First of all, when loading the system, the BIOS checks the functionality of all devices and also starts the operating system from the source specified ( HDD, flash drive, CD\DVD drive).
+The BIOS also shows the temperature of the components: motherboard and processor.

-In order to enter BIOS on Windows 7 you must immediately after turning on the computer, press a certain key or a combination of them.
-Usually the message appears when loading " Press DEL to enter SETUP" or " Press F1 to Run SETUP".
-The difference in keyboard shortcuts depends only on whose production of your motherboard.
-In this case, the operating system is unimportant - be it 7 or XP.
-However different computers loaded from different speed: some like lightning, others like a turtle.
+In order to enter BIOS on Windows 7 You must press a certain key or combination of them immediately after turning on the computer.
+Usually the message appears when loading “ Press DEL to enter SETUP" or " Press F1 to Run SETUP".
+The difference in keyboard shortcuts depends only on the manufacturer of your motherboard.
+In this case, the operating system is not important - be it 7 or XP.
+However different computers loaded from at different speeds: some are like lightning, others are like a turtle.
 In order not to miss the moment when you can enter the BIOS, I recommend pressing the key to enter continuously.

-So, as we have already discussed above, depending on the manufacturer of your Bios, the keys to enter can be quite different.
-In this table, I think, you can easily figure it out.
+So, as we already discussed above, depending on the manufacturer of your Bios, the login keys can be completely different.
+I think you can easily figure it out in this table.

-I also bring to your attention a table with manufacturers of laptops and personal computers with their BIOS launch keys.
+I also bring to your attention a table with laptop manufacturers and personal computers with their BIOS launch keys.

-As you probably already noticed, the most common keys to enter the BIOS are:
+As you may have already noticed, the most common keys to enter the BIOS are:

 • Del;